cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 ### IPFS, Content-addressing mechanism

 IPFS (interplanetary file system) is a distributed (decentralized) file system within which files are stored on network members' computers.
-Files are received by their CID (cryptographic hash).
+Files are received by their CID (cryptographic hash) using software that supports IPFS protocol.

 Files are downloaded from network participants' nodes.
 Therefore, the more devices have the file, the higher chances it can be downloaded (and potentially faster).

-IPFS does not guarantee the safety or accessibility of the files. <==
+IPFS does not guarantee the safety or accessibility of the files. >>|

 ---